SteelCompendium/compendium/docs/Classes/Tactician/2nd-Level Features/2nd-Level Doctrine Features/Goaded.md

 # Goaded

-You choose what order enemies marked by you take their initiative order.
-Other creatures grouped with a marked target must take their turn at the same time you choose.
+You have learned to leverage the psychology of your marked foes and goad them into acting before they are tactically ready.
+When a creature marked by you uses a strike that targets you or an ally, you can use a free triggered action to retarget the attack to you or another one of your allies or yourself.
+The new target must be a valid option for the strike.